Pallavikumarimdb/AiDrops--Chrome-Extension/README.md

 ## Overview

-**AiDrop** is a Chrome extension that allows users to generate and download AI-generated images using the Pollinations API.
-With AiDrop, you can simply input your desired prompt, generate a unique image, and download it directly to your device, all from the comfort of your browser.
+**AiDrop** is a Chrome extension that allows users to generate AI-generated images/text using the Pollinations API.
+With AiDrop, you can simply input your desired prompt, generate a unique image, and text, all from the comfort of your browser.

 | ![Image 1](image.png) | ![Image 2](text.png) |